davi5663/Embedded-Controller2/README.md

 the buzzer will play and a text comes up telling you that the noise is too loud.
 If I want to shut down the buzzer I need to press a button twice.
 I will use C++ for the programming language.<br/>

-<b>Changes/Problems/New Functions & Summary:</b>
+<b>Changes/Problems/New Functions & Summary:</b><br/>
 While I was working with this task I really enjoyed it.
 It was not easy since I did not work that much with C++ nor mbed.
 There where some problems but I managed to fix those problems.
 I am really happy that I was able to fix those.
 I had problems with sometimes the text disappeared but a white box stayed there.
-I figured out the problem was that I had to much background color added.
+I figured out the problem was that I had to much background color added in other places in the code.
+At the start I had problems with the tempature not showing up with the humidity.
+I had to add a json file that converts my tempature value into numbers.

 <b>Created by David Szelmeczi</b><br/>